codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 #### Connector errors

-Restart Codat's on-premise connector and ensure your firewall settings permit the connector's access.
-Check that the machine running Sage 50 is not in sleep mode, and all necessary permissions are granted.
+Ensure your firewall settings permit the connector's access and all necessary permissions are granted.
+Check that the machine running Sage 50 is not in sleep mode.
+Finally, you can restart Codat's on-premise connector if your financial services provider enabled this option for you.

+To restart, click **Abount** in the Sage 50 connector, then click **Restart connector**.

 #### File access issues